 in the Built Environment

 DS²BE is a joint doctoral seminar on sustainability research in the built environment, co-organized by research centres from eight Belgian universities.
 It is a platform for PhD students to present their work and discuss the content with a broad panel of experts for feed-back and furthering their research.
 During 2014, 3 such seminars were held.
-The initiative is now reorganised into a 2-day conference and will be held for the fifth time as DS²BE 2020.
+The initiative is now reorganised into a 2-day conference and will be held for the sixth time as DS²BE 2022.

 Aims and Rationale

 Given the urgency of addressing climate change and sustainability issues related to the built environment, the recent proliferation of sustainability research in this regard, and after discussion with colleagues at various universities, we have evolved a consensus on taking the initiative of setting up doctoral seminars dedicated to sustainability research.
 Following are the main aims, objectives and rationale for this initiative:

 To organize PhD Seminars as a platform for those PhD researchers whose work engages the built environment (at different scale, i.e. from the scale of materials, building elements, to urban form) in the framework of sustainability.